MicrosoftDocs/sql-docs/docs/advanced-analytics/r/converting-r-code-for-use-in-sql-server.md

 + Identify primary data sources such as model training data, or input data for predictions vs. secondary sources such as factors, additional grouping variables, and so forth.
 Map your largest dataset to the input parameter of [sp_execute_external_script](../../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md).

 + Change your input data statements to work directly in the database.
-Rather than moving data to a local CSV file, or making repeated ODBC calls, you'll get better performance by using SQL queries or views that can be run directly against the database, avoiding data movement.
+Rather than moving data to a local CSV file, or making repeated ODBC calls, you can get better performance by using SQL queries or views that can be run directly against the database, avoiding data movement.

 + Use SQL Server query plans to identify tasks that can be performed in parallel.
 If the input query can be parallelized, set `@parallel=1` as part of your arguments to [sp_execute_external_script](../../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md).
 Parallel processing with this flag is typically possible any time that SQL Server can work with partitioned tables or distribute a query among multiple processes and aggregate the results at the end.